Onewquant/onew.github.io/_pages/about.md

 ---

 ### Philosophy

-The purpose of 'Onew Lab' is
 to understand the truth with data-driven analysis,
 to explore the data world with creative thinking and right value,
 to share the results in understandable language,

-and ultimately to make world better place with these works.
+and ultimately to make world better place through these works.

 ---